-Born in Brooklyn, NY and raised in Chattanooga, TN, Fredrick Davis began his training as a full scholarship recipient with Ballet Tennessee.
+Born in Brooklyn, NY, and raised in Chattanooga, TN, Fredrick Davis began his training as a full scholarship recipient with Ballet Tennessee.

-He has performed with Dance Theatre of Harlem on National and International tours, and was also a U.S. Ambassador for Dance Theatre of Harlem in Kingston, Jamaica, St.Thomas, and Honduras.
-He has performed at the Apollo Theatre in Harlem, has been a guest artist for Dallas Black Dance Theatre, Donald McKayle honors performance in Irvine, CA, The Kennedy Center and Honors in DC, The Paramount Theatre in Seattle, WA, danced the "Pas de Deux" with Emiko Flanagan from George Balanchine's ballet Agon for Wendy Whelan's documentary private presentation of "The Restless Creature" and has performed for Arthur Mitchell's DTH Vision Gala with Ashley Murphy (Washington Ballet) alongside with Misty Copeland (ABT) and Matthew Prescott (International Freelance Artist).
+He has performed with the Dance Theatre of Harlem on National and International tours and was also a U.S. Ambassador for Dance Theatre of Harlem in Kingston, Jamaica, St.Thomas, and Honduras.
+In addition, he has performed at the Apollo Theatre in Harlem, has been a guest artist for Dallas Black Dance Theatre, Donald McKayle honors performance in Irvine, CA, The Kennedy Center and Honors in DC, The Paramount Theatre in Seattle, WA, danced the "Pas de Deux" with Emiko Flanagan from George Balanchine's ballet Agon for Wendy Whelan's documentary private presentation of "The Restless Creature" and has performed for Arthur Mitchell's DTH Vision Gala with Ashley Murphy (Washington Ballet) alongside with Misty Copeland (ABT) and Matthew Prescott (International Freelance Artist).

 Mr. Davis was a Guest Principal dancer with Ballet Tuscon cast in roles as The Sugarplum Fairy Cavalier in the "The Nutcracker," Don Quixote 3rd Act Grand Pas Deux, Balcony Pas de Deux in "Romeo and Juliet," and Solor in Kingdom of Shades from "La Bayadere."

-Just recently Fredrick has signed a contract to join as Guest Artist and Choreographer for the New Jersey Ballet Company.
+Just recently, Fredrick has signed a contract to join as Guest Artist and Choreographer for the New Jersey Ballet Company.